 There are five elements to focus on when it comes to animal welfare.
 These can help you identify how to relieve a horse’s stress.

-- Freedom from pain and injury
+- Freedom from potential injury

 - Freedom from discomfort